icssc/AntAlmanac/apps/aants/README.md

 ## SQS Email Queue
 - The email queue URL is provided via the `QUEUE_URL` environment variable (see `src/env.ts` and `.env.example`).
-- One SQS message = one email request (template name, destination, template data).
-The Email Processor parses each message and calls SES to send the email.
+- One SQS message = one email request (pre-rendered HTML and plain text from React Email).
+The Email Processor parses each message and sends via SES.

 # Email Template
-- The email template for AANTS can be found under `scripts/createTemplate.ts`.
+- Email templates are built with [React Email](https://react.email/) in `src/emails/CourseNotificationEmail.tsx`.
-- It can be altered by changing the `TemplateContent` and running `pnpm run template` (assuming you have access to AntAlmanac's AWS account)
+- Emails are rendered at queue time when notifications are dispatched, then sent as raw HTML via SES (no SES template needed).